In Depth Patient Reports - default

 Most headaches, especially tension-type headaches, are not serious or life-threatening.
 Headaches indicating a serious underlying problem, such as cerebrovascular disorder or malignant hypertension, are uncommon.
 (A headache without other neurological symptoms is not a common first symptom of a brain tumor.)

 People with existing chronic headaches may, however, overlook a more serious condition believing it to be one of their usual headaches.
-Such patients should immediately call a doctor if the quality of a headache or accompanying symptoms has changed.
+You should immediately call your health care provider if your headache or other accompanying symptoms changes.

 - Sudden, severe headache that persists or increases in intensity over the following hours, sometimes accompanied by nausea, vomiting, or altered mental states (possible hemorrhagic stroke)